 For many, the main issue with the first AirPods design was the fit.
 There are no silicone tips here, or any sort of wings like you’ll find on the Beats Fit Pro.
 The AirPods 3 also don’t bury themselves into your ear canal, instead they rest inside the ear.
 This causes some issues with sound but it means that if the AirPods don’t naturally fit your particular ear size then you can’t tweak them to fit.

 Apple increased the size of the actual bud, so the AirPods 3 should fit more ears.
 For my ears, the fit is ideal and I can thunderously shake my head without them becoming dislodged.
 I’ve worn them for a couple of runs and they’ve stayed in place perfectly.

-I actually like how the AirPods 3 don’t go deep into the ear, like the AirPods Pro or Sony WF-1000XM4s.
+I like how the AirPods 3 don’t go deep into the ear, like the AirPods Pro or Sony WF-1000XM5s.
 This will certainly appeal to those who find that in-ear style intrusive and it makes them comfier when worn over long periods.

 What I have found though is that when the discomfort does arrive, it comes quickly.
 I’ve worn the AirPods 3 for pretty much a whole single charge without any issues but when they did start to hurt, I had to keep them out for a longer period than I had expected.
 This comes from the reliance on plastic in the design and the lack of anything to soften it.

 On the stem of each AirPods 3 is a capacitive sensor.
 Press this and you can pause a song; hold it longer and Siri kicks into gear.
 This is a far better method of interacting with the buds than before where you’d have to tap the bud itself quite hard.